996icu/996.ICU/en_US.md

 ===

 ## What is "996"?
-A "996" job refers to an unofficial working pattern (9 am - 9 pm, 6 days a week) that has been gaining more popularity.
+"996" refers to the intensive working hours (9 A.M. to 9 P.M, 6 days a week) that has been gaining more and more popularity among Chinese domestic Internet and software companies.
-Serving a company that encourages the "996" working pattern usually means working for at least 60 hours a week.
+So working in a company that employs or encourages "996" usually means at least 60 working hours a week.

 ## Labor Law of the People’s Republic of China
 [Labor Law of the People’s Republic of China](http://www.china.org.cn/living_in_china/abc/2009-07/15/content_18140508.htm) Article 41 says: